crypto-ralph/python-pulsechain/README.md

 - Custom exception handling for better error management.
 - Easy configuration and usage.

+## Documentation
+Full documentation is available at [Read the Docs](https://yourprojectname.readthedocs.io).

 ## Installation
 To use the PulseChain API client, you need Python 3.10 or higher.
 You can install the necessary dependencies by running: